457 Visa Home Loan

 Will I lose my property if I am made redundant?

-Once you have been made redundant you have two options available:
+If you’re made redundant you have two options available:

 - You can find another employer to sponsor you.